Blake2912/distributed-job-scheduler/distributed_job_scheduler_be/dal/sql_dal/Readme.md

 Connect to the database via any db connection application

 ## How to connect sql_dal App to Database
-In the `.env` file all the following contents
+In the `.env` file add the following contents
 ```
 DB_HOST=localhost
 DB_PORT=5432